elmtree-askmo/cloudcannon-app/content/learn/criminal-or-civil-law/what-are-the-key-elements-of-criminal-negligence-and-how-do-they-differ-from-other-forms-of-negligence.md

 seo:
   title: QuickTakes | Criminal or Civil Law
   page_description: >-
-    This content outlines the key elements of criminal negligence, highlighting how it differs from civil negligence, particularly in terms of standard of care, intent, consequences, and legal duty.
+    This content discusses the key elements of criminal negligence and how it differs from civil negligence, including standards of care, intent, and legal consequences.
   page_keywords: >-
-    criminal negligence, key elements, reasonable care, gross deviation, substantial risk, causation, mens rea, civil negligence, intent, consequences, legal duty
+    criminal negligence, elements of negligence, reasonable care, gross deviation, substantial risk, causation, mens rea, civil negligence, legal duty, public safety
 author: QuickTakes
 question: >-
     What are the key elements of criminal negligence, and how do they differ from other forms of negligence?